mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 The Storyboard docker makes creating and managing storyboards easier in Krita.
 You can add, remove and edit scenes and the comments in them.
-It is interactive with the timeline docker and the layer stack of krita.
+It is interactive with the timeline docker and the layer stack of Krita.
 It consists of a list of scenes that can be arranged in different arrangements.
 It also supports exporting the storyboard to document formats such as PDF and SVG.